 The ponkan, mandarin orange produced in Asia, is known throughout the world as the thick skinned mandarin orange.
 It originally grows mainly around the 35th parallel which separates North and South Korea.
 In Taiwan the ponkan has a 200 year history, originating with cultivation transplanted from China.
 The mandarin is now one of Taiwan's main orchard fruits.
-The mandarin is the gift of choice for Taiwanese during holidays because the fruit's round shape reminds one of the circle of life that encompasses one's whole family and community, and the rich colors resemble the colors of royalty and golden wealth remind the recipient of the many blessings of life.
+The mandarin is the gift of choice for Taiwanese during holidays because the fruit's round shape reminds one of the circles of life that encompasses one's whole family and community, and the rich colors resemble the colors of royalty and golden wealth remind the recipient of the many blessings of life.

 The ponkan mandarin orange is an autumn fruit, with most production between September to December.
 It is a fruit rich in fiber, Vitamins A and C, calcium, magnesium, phosphate and zinc.
 Traditional Chinese medicine believe that the mandarin peel is considered a 'cool' food and can relieve dehydration, reduce phlegm and stimulate the lungs, assist in reducing constipation, and help reduce fever and aid digestion.